Sound Quality is just ok

 So if you’re wondering why we spent so much time on the new Action Button and the connection aspect of these headphones, it’s because the addition of the Google Assistant/ANC controls and its dedicated hardware button is basically the only difference between these and the Series I QC35.
 So everything else about these including the build quality, sound quality, and battery remains pretty much the same.
 But in case you missed our first review, we’ll dig into each of these now.

 Build Quality & Design

 Design is easy because as the only difference is the button like we mentioned, these are still a smart looking pair of headphones.
 They maintain the slim profile of the original and also the comfort level as well.
-These are considered one of the most comfortable pairs of headphones on the market, and for good reason.
+The Bose QuietComfort 35 II is considered one of the most comfortable pairs of headphones on the market, and for good reason.
 You can wear these for hours without ever feeling like you have to take them off to let your ears breathe.
 They’re also super durable and can be bent and twisted in a bunch of ways so if you have to jam them into your bag you can do so with a clear conscious.

 But you should still probably just use the included carrying case.
 Besides the action button and multifunction buttons we already mentioned, you’ll get the volume up and volume down buttons as well as a power switch on the right earcup.
 You’ll also see that these charge via micro USB on the bottom of one earcup and even have a 3.5mm input on the other so you can hardwire them to your phone, if you still have that option.

 Battery life also hasn’t changed from the first model, with an estimated 20 hours.
 That’s enough to do a coast to coast trip in the US 3 or 4 times.
 Not bad.
 In our testing we got exactly 15 hours and 46 minutes on about 80% battery.
 So unless you play your music at max volume constantly you shouldn’t have an issue with these.